-Annually, each testable device will be inspected, tested and repaired for compliance with this Policy.
+Annually, each testable device will be inspected, tested, and repaired for compliance with this Policy.
 PW shall maintain accurate records of tests and repairs made to backflow prevention assemblies.
+The owner of the device(s) is responsible for making sure that periodic testing is performed of any device located on their property.
 All records shall be on forms approved by SCDHEC.
-Following any repair, overhaul, re-piping, or relocation of the assembly, the customer shall have the assembly tested to insure that it is in good working condition and will prevent backflow.
+Following any repair, overhaul, re-piping, or relocation of the assembly, the customer shall have the assembly tested to ensure that it is in good working condition and will prevent backflow.
 However, this testing may be more often in those instances where successive inspections indicate repeated failure to properly maintain such assembly or assemblies.